BroadbandForum/usp/specification/messages/index.md

 `fixed32 err_code`

-This field contains the [error code](#error-codes) of the error that caused the parameter set to fail.
+This field contains a [error code](#error-codes) of the error that caused the parameter set to fail.

 `string err_msg`